 And while working from home and being my own boss definitely makes it easier in some respects (for example because I can run make coffee between classes), it can also be even harder to get cracking when I have only myself and someone thousands of miles away motivating me to do so.

 At least on those days, I can take a post-class 9 am power nap!

 I Don’t Have More Control over What I Teach (And Some of the Lessons Are Weird)

 I usually love not having to worry about lesson planning.
-But sing VIPKID’s prepared lessons does mean that every once in a while I’ll have a student who should be moving at a different pace or I’ll have to teach a lesson with content that I would never teach.
+But using VIPKID’s prepared lessons means that every once in a while I’ll have a student who should be moving at a different pace or I’ll have to teach a lesson with content that I would never teach.